wittfabian/djangae/README.md

 ## Supported Django Versions

-The intention is always to support the last two versions of Django, although older versions may work.
-Currently Django 1.8 and 1.9 are supported.
+The intention is always to support the currently-supported versions of Django, although older versions may work.
+Currently Django 1.8, 1.9 and 1.10 are supported.

 # Installation